 How to Publish & Subscribe to a ROS2 Topic Using Command line

-In this video, we are going to learn How to publish and subscribe to a ROS2 topic using the command line.
+In this video you will learn how to publish and subscribe to a topic in ROS2 using the command line.

 COMMANDS TO USE: